sausheong/goauthserv/README.md

 Without PORT the server will run at port 3000.
 A SendGrid account allow you to reset user passwords by sending the user a reset email.

+## Clients

+A list of example clients (in different languages) using goauthserv can be found in the `clients` folder.